ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 If you configure security groups and ACLs on the VPN server's subnet, make sure that the following rules are in place to allow VPN tunnel traffic.
 For more information, see [About security groups](/docs/vpc?topic=vpc-using-security-groups) and [Setting up network ACLs](/docs/vpc?topic=vpc-using-acls).

 If you don't specify a security group when you provision the VPN server, the default security group of the VPC is attached to the VPN server.
-Keep in mind that you cannot change the attached security group after a VPN server is provisioned, but you can change the rules in the security group.
+You can attach other security groups to the VPN server after provisioning your server.
 {: note}

 ## Rules for VPN protocol traffic